 To enrol in the Playcentre Education programme you must:

-• The certificate is an English-language qualification – a sufficient level of English is required to study at Level 4
+Please note the certificate is an English-language qualification – a sufficient level of English is required to study at Level 4.
+Find out more about the enrolment process in our Education FAQs.

 Below are a variety of Playcentre Education resources to download